4naan/Quick-Climate/README.md

 -----------------------

 This small program is my first python project and has been put together in a 2 day period as a short proof of concept.
+The program uses the attached excel spreadsheets as the database and executes analysis from that data.